Sanat Kumar Saha

-Sanat Kumar Saha (born 1941) is a Bangladeshi educator, economist and Tagore exponent.
+Sanat Kumar Saha (born 1941) is a Bangladeshi educator, economist, and Tagore exponent.
 He was awarded Ekushey Padak in 2015 by the Government of Bangladesh.
 He served as a professor of economics at the University of Rajshahi.
 He is a former member of the board of directors of Bangladesh Bank.

 Education and career

 Saha studied at the University of Rajshahi and London School of Economics.
 In 2006, he retired as a professor from the University of Rajshahi.
-He had served as a director of Bangladesh Bank from 2010.
+He served as a director of Bangladesh Bank beginning in 2010.